Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 Can I buy a home in Nigeria as a US citizen in 2026?

-As of early 2026, US citizens can legally purchase residential property in Nigeria, including apartments, houses, townhouses, and duplexes, without any nationality-based restrictions blocking the transaction.
+As of early 2026, US citizens are legally allowed to purchase residential property in Nigeria, including apartments, houses, duplexes, and serviced apartments, under the framework of the Land Use Act, which has governed land ownership in the country since 1978.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Nigeria.